Midwest Horse Fair, held at the

-Every year the Midwest Horse Fair gets bigger & better, and 2018 will be no exception!
-Every performance is a unique experience as exhibitors have the option to incorporate the 2018 theme, "University of Midwest Horse Fair," into their demonstrations.
+Every year the Midwest Horse Fair gets bigger & better, and 2019 will be no exception!
+Every performance is a unique experience as exhibitors have the option to incorporate the 2019 theme, "40 Years of Legends," into their demonstrations.

 What is there to do at the Midwest Horse Fair?